BigtoC/hnotes/README.md

 ### Stage 3 (The Next Generation)
 > Import and present ERC-721
 > Target finish before 2022-05-27 (1000 days)
-> Merge v2 to main branch and release new version
+> Merge v2 to the main branch and release a new version

-- [x] {3.0.1} Allow user import the API key, instead of read a secret file.
+- [x] {3.0.1} Allow users to import the API key, instead of reading a secret file.
-- [x] {3.1} Import and show NFTs in the home page
+- [x] {3.1} Import and show NFTs on the home page
 - [x] {3.2} Show details of an imported NFT from the home page
-- [x] {3.3} Navigate to usage guide webpage from drawer
+- [x] {3.3} Navigate to usage the guide webpage from drawer
-- [x] {3.4} Swipe right to delete a NFT
+- [x] {3.4} Swipe right to delete an NFT

 ### Stage pre-4
 > Housekeeping jobs before stage 4
 - [x] {4.0.1} Upgrade to flutter 3 ([What’s new in Flutter 3](https://medium.com/flutter/whats-new-in-flutter-3-8c74a5bc32d0))
-- [x] {4.0.2} Merge v2 to main branch and make release the latest version
+- [x] {4.0.2} Merge v2 to the main branch and release the latest version
 - [ ] {4.0.3} GitHub Action for building release packages ([reference](https://github.com/marketplace/actions/release-changelog-builder))

 ### Stage 4
 > More functions
 - [ ] {4.1} Search NFTs
-- [ ] {4.2} Mark one item as important and show the important item in home page
+- [ ] {4.2} Mark one item as important and show the important item on the home page

 ### Stage 5
 > More enhancements (and some fun functions)
 - [ ] Share notes content in a picture
-- [ ] Biometric authentications (Finger print, face unlock)
+- [ ] Biometric authentications (Fingerprint, face unlock)
 - [ ] More functions welcome pull requests and create issues

 ## References